TextRanch

 whom do you believe vs who do you believe

-The correct phrase is "Whom do you believe?"
-This is because "whom" is the objective form of "who" and is used when it is the object of a verb or preposition.
+The correct sentence is "Whom do you believe?"
+"Whom" is the objective form of "who" and is used when it is the object of a verb or preposition.
 In this case, "whom" is the object of the verb "believe."

 whom do you believe